 Hot glue strings are perfect for the drippy look of saliva.

 This Stranger Things Demogorgon Mask is sure to be a show stopper this season!
 I can’t wait to see everyone’s reaction this Halloween.

 One of the hazards of being a creative blogger is that your kids start to think that you can create ANYTHING.
 While Cam was thrilled with this mask, he was also certain that I could make him one that MOVED.
 A Demogorgon Mask with an opening and closing mouth.
 This momma was completely skeptical that something like that could be achieved.
 But with the help of friends and one very determined eleven year old, we made it happen!
-So stay tuned for the DIY Stranger Things moveable Demogorgon Mask… coming very soon!
+So stay tuned for the DIY Stranger Things Functioning Demogorgon Mask… coming very soon!
 Now you can see the function Demogorgon Mask in action.